Viewing current conference status

 |Is presenting||Indicates whether the endpoint is currently sending a presentation stream.|

 |Is muted||Indicates whether the endpoint's audio has been muted (using an Infinity Connect client, the Administrator interface, or by a third party using the Pexip API).|

 |On hold||Indicates whether the endpoint has been put on hold (usually by the endpoint user).|

 |Streaming or recording device||Indicates if the participant is a streaming or recording device.|

-The Backplanes section provides information about the media streams being transmitted between Conferencing Nodes for the selected conference.
-Backplane links are unidirectional, so for a conference involving two Conferencing Nodes there will be two backplane links: one from node A to node B, and another from node B to node A.
+The Backplanes section provides information about the media streams being transmitted between Transcoding Conferencing Nodes for the selected conference.
+Backplane links are unidirectional, so for a conference involving two transcoding nodes there will be two backplane links: one from node A to node B, and another from node B to node A.

 The IP address of the Conferencing Node that is transmitting media.